jamesward/jaxrsbars/README.md

     </project>

 Notice that this project doesn't use WAR packaging.
 Instead the compiled classes will go into a JAR file.
 This means I need to provide a Java class with a good 'ole "static void main" method that starts the server.
-Then assuming I have my Java classpath set to include the necessary dependencies, I can simply start the server with the `java` command.
-Using the `maven-dependency-plugin` provides a simple way to copy the project dependencies into a single directory, thus making it easy to set the classpath.
+Then assuming the Java classpath is set to include the necessary dependencies, the server can be started using the `java` command.
+The `maven-dependency-plugin` provides a simple way to copy the project dependencies into a single directory, thus making it easy to set the classpath.

 Here is the `com.jamesward.jaxrsbars.BarServer` class that starts the Grizzly server, sets up a MongoDB connection, and content URL (which we will find out more about shortly):